JHDeerin/notesPageTest/rawNotes/cs4510_automataComplexity/0_automataTuring_1_7_20.md

     - This class is very much an extension of 3510 - and in particular, we're going to be doing an extension of P vs NP
         - In 3510, your discussion of WHAT P and NP actually were was a little informal, but we can actually define them formally using set theory
         - In this class, we're going to formalize all that stuff
-            - Normally, we'd only get to P vs NP near finals week - but this semester, we're gonna switch it up and define it in the first few weeks, then show how that ties ito Turing Machines
+            - Normally, we'd only get to P vs NP near finals week - but this semester, we're gonna switch it up and define it in the first few weeks, then show how that ties into Turing Machines

 - Core to the idea of this class is the idea of a LANGUAGE
     - We say a LANGUAGE is a subset of all possible strings using some alphabet, e.g. all strings you can make using the binary characters {0,1}